Cubified/ntwm/README.md

 ## To-Do

-- Fix broken tiling upon dragging chromium tabs
-- Fix ghost windows upon opening gimp
+- Fix some newly-opened GTK windows not resizing correctly (chromium tabs, gimp)
 - Borders/titlebars
   - Would not require reparenting, but would require some refactoring